Roles: Lead Researcher, Data Analyst, Design Strategist & UX Designer

 Emotional eating is using food to fill one’s emotional needs rather than their stomach.

-The emotions we are interested in here are not necessarily bad emotions; having chocolate when feeling stressed and happily rewarding oneself with ice cream are both valid reasons for emotional eating.
+The emotions are not necessarily bad emotions; having chocolate when feeling stressed and happily rewarding oneself with ice cream are both valid reasons for emotional eating.
 However, this type of relationship with food may have a negative impact on one's physical mental health.
 The system map on the right shows the process, from the beginning to the side effects of emotional eating.

 In user interviews, we intended to identify specific problems and opportunities in this problem area by uncovering the reasons for emotional eating and understanding emotional eating behaviors.
 We interviewed 13 people between the ages of 21 to 37, of Male and Female genders, who have emotional eating habits.
 We found an interesting insight: